 Where you stand for coronavirus claims: If you’ve taken out this type of cover prior to the pandemic and can’t work due to sickness or because you’ve been made redundant, you should be able to claim.
 However, if your policy has a deferred period before you’re able to make a claim, and you’ve been off work for less than this, you won’t be able to claim yet.

 If you want to buy a new accident, sickness and unemployment policy now, you might not be able to.
-Due to unprecedented volumes of claims from existing policy holders, most insurers have withdrawn the unemployment cover from new policies, meaning they are essentially offering basic short-term income protection policies covering accidents or sickness, most of which will have a coronavirus exclusion.
+Due to unprecedented volumes of claims from existing policy holders, many insurers have withdrawn the unemployment cover from new policies, meaning they are essentially offering basic short-term income protection policies covering accidents or sickness, most of which will have a coronavirus exclusion.

 Critical illness insurance covers a set number of serious illnesses specified on the policy.
 These can vary depending on which provider you go to, but typically include cancer, multiple sclerosis, heart attacks and strokes.